 Spring of 2020 held great promise for MATTER Lab outreach, with multiple presentations scheduled, including a session where I was to hold a discussion with 6-10 members of Congress about technology and mental health, but everything got cancelled due to the Covid-19 pandemic.
-Below are three events I was able to participate in:
+Below are a few events I was able to participate in:

 March 27, 2020 (1:45-3pm)